In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 > [!Note]
 > Everyone in a Tmux session is acting as the same user.
-However we can create split screens and multiple panes within Tmux so different people can work on different things.
+However we could create split screens and multiple panes within Tmux so different people can work on different things.

 ---